Using CVS Integration

 - CVS integration is enabled for the current project root or directory.

-- When CVS integration with PhpStorm is enabled, the item appears on the menu, and on the context menus of the Editor and Project views.
+- When CVS integration with PhpStorm is enabled, the Editor and the Project Tool Window. item appears on the menu, and on the context menus of the

 - The files in the folders under the CVS control are highlighted according to their status.
 See File Status Highlights for file status highlighting conventions.